VPAC/seqpar/sequentialandparallelprogramming.md

 	}
 ```

-As the previous example – one last time - both can be compiled, with the source file (.c or .f) creating an executable binary:
+As the previous example – one last time - both can be compiled, with the source file (.c or .f) creating an executable binary and the resulting executable can be run by invoking `./hellof2` or `./helloc2` as appropriate from the executable directory.

 `gfortran hello2.f90 -o hellof2`
-`gcc hello2.c -o helloc2```
+`gcc hello2.c -o helloc2`

 `gfortran hello3.f90 -o hellof3`
 `gcc hello3.c -o helloc3`

-The resulting executable can be run by invoking `./hellof2` or `./helloc2` as appropriate from the executable directory.

-A pointer is a special type of variable.
-Whereas other variables are assigned to a data type, a pointer is assigned to the memory address of another variable.
-In Fortran, a pointer also contains other information about a variable, including type, rank, and extents, as well as the memory location.
-Like any other variable, a pointer has to be declared.
-Strictly speaking, the data type of the value of all pointers, whether integer, float, character, or otherwise, is the same, a long hexadecimal number that represents a memory address.
-It is good practice to assign a NULL value to a pointer variable if the address is not initially known.
-The general format in C and Fortran is as follows:

-`type *variable_name;`
-`integer, pointer :: p1`

 ## 2.4 Data Types and Operations